alefore/weblog/immutable-avl-trees.md

 immutable.
 This requires, naturally, that the values contained are also deeply immutable.

-That means that operation such as insertion or deletion just return a copy of a tree with the modification applied to it.
+That means that operations such as insertion or deletion just return a copy of a tree with the modification applied to it.

 #### Example Immutable Operations in Edge